Terms and Conditions

 Any items not specifically listed in the SOW are excluded from the scope of this engagement.

-3. Client Responsibilities
+3. Customer Responsibilities

-The Client is responsible for:
+The Customer is responsible for:

 (a) Ensuring all systems meet minimum compatibility and security standards;